nvlinhvn/robot-detection/README.md

 # robot-detection
-Detect Robot Traffic in an e-commercial website
+One of my client would like detect Robot Traffic in an e-commercial website

 # Problem Definition